The Birth of Quantum Mechanics and the Dirac Equation: Introduction

 \section{Introduction}

-The year 2025 marks the 100th anniversary of the birth of quantum mechanics as a theoretical model of atomic phenomena.
-Indeed, 100 years have passed since the appearance of Werner Heisenberg's famous paper [1] on the matrix formulation of quantum mechanics in terms of observable quantities and Wolfgang Pauli's fundamental papers [2, 3].
-Erwin Shr\"odinger's famous paper on the fundamental equation of \emph{non-relativistic} quantum mechanics [4] was published a year later---in 1926.
-The construction of the foundations of quantum theory was completed in 1928 with the appearance of Paul Dirac's paper [5], which presented the fundamental equation of \emph{relativistic} quantum mechanics.
+The year 2025 marked the 100th anniversary of the birth of quantum mechanics as a theoretical model of atomic phenomena.
+A full century has now passed since the publication of Werner Heisenberg's landmark paper~\cite{Real-1} on the matrix formulation of quantum mechanics in terms of observable quantities, together with Wolfgang Pauli's fundamental contributions~\cite{Real-2,Real-3}.
+Erwin Schr\"odinger's celebrated paper on the fundamental equation of \emph{non-relativistic} quantum mechanics~\cite{Real-4} followed a year later, in 1926.
+The construction of the foundations of quantum theory was then brought to completion in 1928 with the publication of Paul Dirac's paper~\cite{Real-5}, which introduced the fundamental equation of \emph{relativistic} quantum mechanics.

-Note that Dirac's contribution consits of two parts [5] and [6].
-The famous first part [5] was essentially supplemented by [6], where other problems of novel quantum mechanics were considered (especially the Zeeman effect).
+Dirac's contribution consists of two parts,~\cite{Real-5} and~\cite{Real-6}.
+The famous first part~\cite{Real-5} was substantially supplemented by~\cite{Real-6}, in which further problems of the new quantum mechanics were addressed---most notably the Zeeman effect.

-It was precisely Heisenberg, Shr\"odinger, Dirac, and Pauli who were awarded Nobel Prizes for their theoretical work.

-Interestingly, the quantum mechanical equation for the electron proposed by Pauli did not find such widespread use as the Shr\"odinger and Dirac equations, and he received the Nobel Prize for the Pauli exclusion principle, according to which two electrons cannot be in the same quantum state.
-According to Pauli, such a state is characterized by four quantum numbers, including a new quantum number introduced by him.
-This degree of freedom was identified in 1925 by George Uhlenbeck and Samuel Goudsmit as electron spin.
+It was precisely Heisenberg, Schr\"odinger, Dirac, and Pauli who were awarded Nobel Prizes for their theoretical work.
+Interestingly, the quantum-mechanical equation for the electron proposed by Pauli did not achieve the same widespread adoption as the Schr\"odinger and Dirac equations; Pauli instead received the Nobel Prize for his exclusion principle, according to which no two electrons can occupy the same quantum state.
+In Pauli's formulation, the electron's state is characterized by four quantum numbers, including a new quantum number that he introduced.
+This additional degree of freedom was identified in 1925 by George Uhlenbeck and Samuel Goudsmit as the electron spin.

-A reminder of the \emph{centennial period} of quantum theory dominance is the recent review [7], which describes 39 different derivations of the Dirac equation along with their analysis at the modern level However, the author of [6] frankly states that several variants of the Dirac equation may be overlooked, if only because of the effect of their large number.
-Indeed, the review [7] does not pay enough attention to the period 1925–1928, especially the role of such famous scientists as Wolfgang Pauli, Charles Darwin, and Hendrik Kramers.
+A timely reminder of the \emph{centennial} of quantum theory is the recent review~\cite{Real-7}, which catalogues 39 distinct derivations of the Dirac equation and analyses them from a modern point of view.
+However, the author of~\cite{Real-7} candidly acknowledges that several derivations may have been overlooked, given the sheer number of approaches that exist.
+Indeed, review~\cite{Real-7} does not devote sufficient attention to the formative period of 1925--1928, particularly the roles of such distinguished scientists as Wolfgang Pauli, Charles Galton Darwin, and Hendrik Kramers.
+The aim of the present article is to supplement review~\cite{Real-7}, primarily through a more detailed examination of the foundational period of quantum mechanics.